laujonat/Data-Structure-Algos/binary_tree/README.md

 # Binary Search Trees

-# Phase 1: Building a BST

-In this project, we'll translate our conceptual idea of a binary search tree into a real, live Ruby object with all the functionality that we dreamt of.

 ## `BSTNode`

 This class will be pretty simple.
 We need only an `#initialize` method and the appropriate `attr_accessor`s.
 Set these up in the BST class and make sure those specs pass.